veryacademy/Python-Beginner-PY001/005_Maths.md

 ### **Task 1-4**
 1. By default python shows PI to 15 places.
 Using round print PI to output with only 2 decimal places.
 2. Create a product sales calculator.
-The user will input a price of a product and the programme should calculate the price of the product minus the sale discount of 10%.
+The user will input a price of a product and the programme should calculate the price of the product minus the sale discount of 20%.
-3. If you haven't done so already, using hte BODMAS principle create the calculation for the discounted price with one calculation.
+3. If you haven't done so already, using the BODMAS principles create the calculation for the discounted price with one calculation.
 4. Ask the user to enter the radius of a circle (centre point to the edge).
 The programme should work out the area of the circle (π*radius2).
 Round the answer to two decimal places.
 5. Build a simple calculator that allows user to type in two numbers and the operation that they wish to perform, + - / or *.
 Perform the calculation and print the result.

+### Solutions
+---

 ```Python
 original = float(input("Enter the amount: "))